Medstock Non Stick Pads 4X4 100 Review

 Case economics that change the math

-At $29.50 for a hundred pads, the MedStock case prices each pad at roughly thirty cents โ well under the per-pad cost of small retail boxes.
+At the listed price for a hundred pads, the MedStock case prices each pad at roughly thirty cents โ well under the per-pad cost of small retail boxes.
 For a single kit that difference is pennies; across a building with a dozen cabinets audited quarterly, it is the difference between the pad slot being a budget line and being a rounding error.
 This is the same volume logic that makes the Dynarex 3611 bulk fabric strips the restock choice at the strip tier โ covered in our Dynarex 3611 fabric bandages review.

 A non-stick surface that earns its name